pygfx/pygfx/README.md

 ## Usage Example

 > **Note**
-> The example below is designed against the the `main` branch,
+> The example below is designed against the `main` branch,
-> and may not work on the latest release from pypi.
+> and may not work on the latest release from pypi, while we're in beta.

 > **Note**
 > A walkthrough of this example can be found in [the